cyberbotics/webots-doc/reference/pbrappearance.md

 ### Field Summary

 - The `baseColor` field specifies the base color or "albedo" of the material's surface, analogous to the `diffuseColor` field of the [Material](material.md) node.
-- The `baseColorMap` field specifies a field to use an [ImageTexture](imagetexture.md) for the material's albedo instead of a solid color.
+- The `baseColorMap` field specifies an [ImageTexture](imagetexture.md) for the material's albedo which overrides `baseColor`.
 - The `transparency` field specifies the transparency of the object.
 If `transparency` is non-zero, the object no longer casts shadows.
 - The `roughness` field specifies the roughness of the material's surface, analogous to the inverse of the `shininess` field of the [Material](material.md) node.
 A roughness of 0 gives a perfectly smooth material, while a roughness of 1 gives a highly rough material.
-- The `roughnessMap` field specifies a field to use an [ImageTexture](imagetexture.md) for the material's roughness instead of a uniform value.
+- The `roughnessMap` field specifies an [ImageTexture](imagetexture.md) for the material's roughness which overrides `roughness`.
 - The `metalness` field specifies how metallic the material's surface is.
 A metalness of 0 gives a completely dielectric material, while a metalness of 1 gives a completely metallic material.
 Note: it is encouraged to use either 1 or 0 for this value as no real-world materials are partly metallic.
-- The `metalnessMap` field specifies a field to use an [ImageTexture](imagetexture.md) for the material's metalness instead of a uniform value.
+- The `metalnessMap` field specifies an [ImageTexture](imagetexture.md) for the material's metalness which overrides `metalness`.
 - The `environmentMap` field allows an object shaded with PBR to specify its source for ambient lighting and reflections (IBL), using a [Cubemap](cubemap.md) node.
 If this field is empty, the [Cubemap](cubemap.md) belonging to the world's [Background](background.md) node (if it exists) will be used as this source.
-- The `IBLStrength` field specifies a scale factor to be applied to the light contribution from the cubemap.
+- The `IBLStrength` field specifies a scale factor to be applied to the light contribution from the [Cubemap](cubemap.md).
 - The `normalMap` field specifies an [ImageTexture](imagetexture.md) which is used to peturb the normal vectors of each vertex to create the appearance of relief on flat surfaces, or to add extra detail to low-polycount meshes.
 - The `normalMapFactor` field is used to scale the effect of the normal map on the object.
 - The `occlusionMap` field specifies an [ImageTexture](imagetexture.md) which contains pre-baked information about how parts of the model occlude each other (ambient occlusion).
 This can be used for more realistic-looking lighting.
 - The `occlusionMapStrength` field is used to scale the effect of the occlusion map on the object.
 - The `textureTransform` field contains a [TextureTransform](texturetransform.md) node.
 If `textureTransform` is NULL, the `textureTransform` field has no effect.
 - The `name` field is used to give a unique identifier to a [PBRAppearance](#pbrappearance) node such that if it is included in an MFNode field it can be retrieved by this name.
+This name is not required to be unique if the [Appearance](#Appearance) node is inserted into an SFNode field.